 Metric Description Rating Main reason 1.
 Promptness and accuracy of core financial transactions Metric satisfied The Trustee monitors the activity of the administrators, Buck, and there are no current issues.
 2. Quality of record keeping Metric satisfied The Trustee believes that the requirements of this metric have been met.
 We monitor and aim to improve the Fund-specific record keeping data scores and will ensure its cyber risk policy is up to date.
-3. Appropriateness of the default investment strategy Metric satisfied The Trustee believes that the requirements of this metric have been met but will commence a review of the default investment strategy shortly.
+3. Appropriateness of the default investment strategy Metric satisfied The Trustee believes that the requirements of this metric have been met and has completed a review of the default investment strategy during the Fund year.
 4. Quality of investment governance Metric satisfied The Trustee believes that the requirements of this metric have been met.
-5. Level of trustee knowledge, understanding and skills to operate the pension scheme effectively Metric satisfied The Trustee believes that the requirements of this metric have been met and will consider evaluating the effectiveness of the Trustee board annually.
+5. Level of trustee knowledge, understanding and skills to operate the pension scheme effectively Metric satisfied The Trustee believes that the requirements of this metric have been met.
 6. Quality of communication with scheme members Metric satisfied The Trustee believes that the requirements of this metric have been met.
 7. Effectiveness of management of conflicts of interest Metric satisfied The Trustee believes that the requirements of this metric have been met.